singularitti/MSAE-E6237/README.md

 # MSAE E6237

-This is my *Materials Science Report* report.
+This is my *Materials Science Report* course report.